DZMV-TV

-DZMV-TV (channel 2) is a television station in Metro Manila, Philippines, serving as the flagship of the All TV network.
-It is owned by Advanced Media Broadcasting System (AMBS), which is controlled by Prime Asset Ventures, Inc. through parent company Planet Cable.
-ABS-CBN Corporation, which operates A2Z flagship DZOE-TV channel 11 (owned by ZOE TV), leases the station under a blocktime agreement.
-The two stations share studios at the ABS-CBN Broadcasting Center, Sgt.
+DZMV-TV (VHF channel 2 Analog, UHF channel 16 Digital) is a television station in Metro Manila, Philippines, serving as the flagship of the All TV network.
+It is owned by Advanced Media Broadcasting System (AMBS), which is controlled by All Value Holdings Inc. through parent company Planet Cable.
+ABS-CBN Corporation, which operates A2Z flagship DZOE-TV channel 11 (owned by ZOE TV), operates the station under a brand licensing agreement.
+The two stations, together with DZMM Radyo Patrol 630 (Owned by Philippine Collective Media Corporation and conjointly operated with ABS-CBN under Media Serbisyo Production Corporation), share studios at the ABS-CBN Broadcasting Center, Sgt.
 Esguerra Ave. corner Mo.
 Ignacia St., Diliman, Quezon City.

-DZMV-TV maintains its secondary studios and broadcast facilities at 3rd Floor, Starmall EDSA-Shaw, EDSA corner Shaw Boulevard, Mandaluyong and 4th Floor, Starmall Las Piñas IT Hub, Alabang–Zapote Road corner CV Starr Avenue, Las Piñas.
-The station's hybrid analog and digital transmitting facility is located at Diliman, Quezon City.
+DZMV-TV maintains its secondary studios and broadcast facilities at Ground Floor, Worldwide Corporate Center, Shaw Boulevard, Mandaluyong.
+The station's temporary analog and digital transmitting facility is located at Diliman, Quezon City (tentative relocation to the Eugenio Lopez Center, Santa Cruz, Sumulong Highway, Antipolo City, Rizal), with single-frequency network (SFN) relay towers located at BSA Suites in Makati; Summit One Tower in Mandaluyong; Guiguinto, Bulacan; Silang, Cavite; and Jalajala, Rizal.

 History

-On January 5, 2022, the National Telecommunications Commission (NTC), under the leadership of Gamaliel Cordoba, awarded the frequencies Channel 2 and Channel 16 to Advanced Media Broadcasting System (AMBS) under a provisional authority.
+On January 5, 2022, the National Telecommunications Commission (NTC) awarded the frequencies Channel 2 and Channel 16 to Advanced Media Broadcasting System (AMBS) under a provisional authority.
 The channels were formerly owned by ABS-CBN Corporation under DWWX-TV.

 In June 2022, AMBS Manila started its broadcast test.

 In September 2022, Willie Revillame announced that the TV station would be named All TV.
 The station soft launched on September 13, 2022.

-In April 2024, AMBS entered into an acquired agreement with ABS-CBN Corporation to broadcast a selected number of current and previous ABS-CBN programs on All TV.
+On April 15, 2024, AMBS entered into an acquired agreement with ABS-CBN to broadcast Kapamilya Channel and Jeepney TV feeds for the current and previous ABS-CBN programs on All TV with the latter's feed was later extended on January 2, 2026 which replaced the Jeepney TV block.
+The first programming to be aired upon Kapamilya Channel's airtime extension are Umaganda, Kapamilya Gold, and post-TV Patrol Primetime Bida timeslots, followed by the rest of Yes Weekend! from January 3 to 4, 2026.

+In November 2025, the National Telecommunications Commission (NTC) issued Memorandum Circular No. 005-11-2025, establishing a 12-month transition period for analog television stations operating in Mega Manila.
+The covered area includes the National Capital Region and parts of Bulacan, Rizal, Laguna, Cavite, Pampanga and Bataan.
+In July 2026, the NTC identified November 22, 2026, as the target date for the Mega Manila analog switch-off.
+It was officially announced that ALLTV will switch off its analog TV broadcast on October 30, 2026.